Austin Barnes Preview, Player Props: Dodgers vs. Nationals

 Austin Barnes At The Plate

-- Barnes is batting .163 with four doubles, a home run and 12 walks.
+- Barnes has four doubles, a home run and 12 walks while hitting .163.

-- This season, Barnes has recorded at least one hit in 23 of 51 games (45.1%), and had multiple hits twice.
+- In 23 of 51 games this year (45.1%), Barnes has reached base via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of 51 games, and in 0.6% of his plate appearances.
+- He has homered in one of 51 games, and in 0.6% of his plate appearances.

-- Barnes has driven in a run in nine games this year (17.6%), including one multiple-RBI game.
+- In nine games this year, Barnes has picked up an RBI, with more than one RBI once.

 - In nine of 51 games this season, he has scored, including multiple runs once.